iwuliz/isml/README.md

 * Intro_to_Statis_Machine_learning-Assignment_2_report-Wuli_Zuo-a1785343.pdf:  Report to my A2
 including:
-1. Description of the Adaboost method
+    1. Description of the AdaBoost method
-2. Understanding of Adaboost
+    2. Understanding of AdaBoost
     3. Introduction of how to run my code
     4. Experiments and result analysis
     5. Reference

 #### Code

 * main.py: The program entry, control the experiment process.
 * load.py: The python script to load data from the data file.
 * stump.py: Implementation of decision stump.
-* adaboost.py: Implementation of Adaboost algorithm.
+* adaboost.py: Implementation of AdaBoost algorithm.
-* predict.py: The python script to predict test data with my Adaboost model.
+* predict.py: The python script to predict test data with my AdaBoost model.
 * sk.py: The use of third-party library scikit-learn, to compare results with my model.
 * plot.py: The python script to generate figures to show the relationship between errors and iterations.

 #### Output

 * out.txt: The complete output of the process, including:
     1. The weak learner of each iteration;
-    2. The information of fist error = 0 in training process;
+    2. My Adaboost model;
-    3. The result of testing with different number of iterations;
+    3. The predicting result of my Adaboost with different number of iterations;
-    4. The result of scikit-learn Adaboost;
+    4. The predicting result of scikit-learn AdaBoost with default parameters;
-    5. The result of scikit-learn SVM;
+    5. The predicting result of scikit-learn AdaBoost with best parameters;
+    6. The analysis of scikit-learn AdaBoost parameters;
+    7. The predicting result of scikit-learn SVM.